-When a person learns to understand the impact of their words and actions on others, they can consciously build harmonious , effectively resolve conflicts, and even prevent them from arising, creating a more productive and supportive atmosphere around them.
-This ability, as described by Daniel Goleman, the developer and popularizer of the emotional intelligence concept, is a new superpower that can and should be developed to unlock opportunities for career advancement and personal well-being.
+When a person learns to understand the impact of their words and actions on others, they can consciously build harmonious relationships, effectively resolve conflicts, and even prevent them from arising, creating a more productive and supportive atmosphere around them.
+This ability, described by Daniel Goleman—the psychologist who popularized emotional intelligence—is a new superpower that can and should be developed to unlock opportunities for career advancement and personal well-being.

 More Valuable than Intelligence

-The founder of the emotional intelligence concept, Daniel Goleman, is an American psychologist and science journalist who spent over 12 years covering this topic for The New York Times.
-He is also the author of the bestselling book on the subject.
-His book, “Emotional Intelligence” (published in the mid-1990s), discusses how understanding feelings can help individuals adapt to challenging circumstances and achieve their goals.
-Goleman concluded that developing emotional intelligence contributes to success in life and career more effectively than IQ, enabling individuals to make thoughtful decisions and build strong relationships.
+The founder of the emotional intelligence concept, Daniel Goleman, is an American psychologist and science journalist who spent more than a decade covering this topic for The New York Times.
+He is the author of the bestselling book “Emotional Intelligence,” published in the mid-1990s, which explains how understanding feelings helps people adapt to challenges and reach their goals.
+Goleman concluded that developing emotional intelligence contributes to success in life and career more effectively than IQ, enabling people to make thoughtful decisions and build strong relationships.

 Components of Emotional Intelligence

 People with high EQ or EI understand their own feelings and the emotional states of others.
-Emotional intelligence manifests in behaviors that create a friendly and safe atmosphere.
-When a person can manage their , others find it pleasant to interact with them.
-According to Goleman’s concept, emotional intelligence consists of five key components: self-awareness, self-regulation, internal motivation, developed empathy, and what he calls productive communication skills, which involve interacting and working with others.
+Emotional intelligence shows up in behaviors that create a friendly, safe atmosphere.
+When a person can manage their emotions, others find it pleasant to interact with them.
+According to Goleman’s model, emotional intelligence has five key components: self-awareness, self-regulation, internal motivation, developed empathy, and productive communication skills for interacting and working with others.

 Self-Awareness